 I am at my absolute happiest when I am creating.
 It can be anything at all, but making a costume, a necklace, a story, a character…These things give me life.
 I want to celebrate that and support others who do the same.
 So welcome to my party.
 I’m your weirdo hostess and I’m glad to have you here with me.

 Geekgasm Revue is Austin’s dedicated nerdlesque, cosplay, and geek trivia production all in one.
 Established in 2015 by Professor Argo and Gemmi Galactic, Geekgasm has been exciting Austin audiences with geek-themed shows of rotational casts of cosplaying burlesque, drag, and variety performers.

-Tokens available now through the security of paypal:
+Tickets are available through the security of PayPal:

-One table includes entry and seating for two people.
+VIP Tables for – ONE (1) table includes entry and seats for TWO (2) people.
 Available online only.
 No refunds.
 These usually sell out fast, so don’t delay!